User:Qubyte.codes

 - I use iOS/MacOS shortcuts to post links and notes with photos to my site.
 I also use h-event posts to send details/duration of study sessions quickly from my phone or Mac menubar.
 I slightly broke with the spec by allowing shared secret support in addition to IndieAuth for these.
 I use Omnibear compiled into a Mac app to get it working with Safari for posting from my laptop.

 - Webmention receipt using a Netlify function.
 I don't have a good solution for dealing with these right now, so for the time being mentions are validated, and then each is turned into an issue in GitHub.
+I add mentions manually to the front matter of posts.

 - Webmention dispatch using a Netlify build plugin.
-I compare the atom feed before and after each build to determine new/updated/deleted posts and scan the relevant posts (both before and after in the event of an update) for mentioned URLs to send mentions to.
+I compare the atom feed before and after each build to determine new/updated/deleted posts and scan the relevant posts (both before and after in the event of an update) for mentioned or removed URLs to send mentions to.

 Good citizen of the web things

 - Most pages don't require JS.
-There is a service worker as a progressive enhancement for caching.

 - HTML pages have various security headers added.